The Original Standard

 Tail: Long, carried in an arc with ample upward curvature.
 During the fight it is carried high with continuous lateral movement, like the happiness of greeting its loved ones.
 The length we should try to shorten to improve overall harmony. for which which should lend preference to those whose tail does not reach the hock.

 Coat: Entirely white, we can tolerate only one dark or black spot on the eye or on the head ahead of the ears.
 All spots on other places of the body must be disqualified as an atavistic character trait.
 White dogs with heavily pigmented skin must be considered examples not apt for breeding, for this recessive trait that shows can become predominant in offspring if it is paired with another with the potential for this defect.

-Motives for Disqualification: Light eyes, deafness, spots on the body, long hair, white nose, prognatism (one jaw passing the other), pendulous lips, overall body disproportion.
+Motives for Disqualification: Light eyes, deafness, spots on the body, long hair, blank nose, prognatism (one jaw passing the other), pendulous lips, overall body disproportion.